Jamcdonald120/Titancraft-Above-Wiki/loot.md

 Mob modification coupon: allows the player to change a mob AI as they wish (for example removing their AI, making them passive ect…)

-spawner coupons: allows the player…. pls help me I don't know what a spawner coupon does D:
+spawner coupons: allows the player to create a NON FUNCTIONAL spawner with any mob of their choice spinning in the center.

 Armorstand, block, book/sign, Item frame, mob modification, spawner coupons cannot be redeemed automatically through